HeadHunter4621/ProjectIdeas/SERT Offseason Ideas/Marvin-PhotonVision.md

 # Marvin PhotonVision Setup
 Use ArduCams and PhotonVision to test different types of vision software
 ## Goals
-- Mount ArduCams and BeeLink to Marvin to run PhotonVison
+- Mount ArduCams and BeeLink to Marvin to run PhotonVision
   - Give software practice with working with Linux (BeeLink), other tools that we aren't familiar with (MRCal, PhotonVision, ArduCam)
   - Run pose estimation for Reefscape field?
 Unsure exactly
 ## Parts Required: